go-gitea/gitea/docs/content/doc/installation/with-docker-rootless.en-us.md

 # SSH Container Passthrough (not tested)

-TODO maybe possible by forcing `authorized_keys` generation
+This should be possible by forcing `authorized_keys` generation via `gitea admin regenerate keys`.

+We should use directly [SSH AuthorizedKeysCommand](https://docs.gitea.io/en-us/command-line/#keys) when it will be based on internal api.